External House Painting

 - Mobile or fixed scaffolding

 Erected by competent person.
-Must comply with AS/NZS 1576.
+Designed to support compliance with AS/NZS 1576.1:2019 (general requirements) and AS 4576:2020 (Australian-only safe use guidelines).
 Full guard rails, mid rails, toe boards required.

 - Extension ladder (industrial rated)

 Minimum 120kg load rating.
-Compliant with AS/NZS 1892.
+Designed to support compliance with AS 1892.1:2018 (portable ladders — performance and safety requirements; Australian-only).
 Position at 1:4 angle ratio.
 Secure top and bottom.

 - Stepladder (industrial rated)